Preparing for your studies

 We've been working with the National Extension College (NEC) to produce a set of study skills guides to help you with higher education study.

-If you’re going somewhere new, make sure you’ve got somewhere to live, and think ahead to insurance, bills, supplies, and a TV licence.
+Also think ahead to insurance, bills, supplies, and a TV licence.

 Contact your course provider if you need to arrange accommodation.
 Even if you’re waiting for exam results, it’s best to check where you could live if you do get the place.